Endless Limits: The Work of James Howell, 1962–2014

 Laura Bardier is a New York-based curator, writer, and executive.
 She currently serves as the Executive Director of the James Howell Foundation and is the Founding Director of the ESTE ARTE Cultural Summit & Art Fair.
 Since 2018, Bardier has led the James Howell Foundation, overseeing its incorporation and implementing a strategic plan that has successfully expanded access, awareness, and engagement with James Howell’s artistic practice.
 In February 2014, Bardier established ESTE ARTE, a platform that has significantly reshaped the art landscape of South America.
 She has written extensively about contemporary art in various publications and has curated several exhibitions.
 Bardier is actively involved in several professional organizations, serving as the Chair of Governance at ArtTable and as a board member for ICI - Independent Curators International and Creative Capital.
 She holds an MA in Curatorial Studies from Donau Universität in Austria and an undergraduate degree from Università degli Studi di Firenze in Italy.

-With Associate Curators Kaitlin Halloran & Scout Hutchinson
+CURATOR-LED TOUR | Associate Curators Kaitlin Halloran & Scout Hutchinson

 Parrish Art Museum